• Home

 • Always do and hold the yin pose on both left and right sides for equal time.

-• Sometimes, it may be more beneficial in a Yin Yoga sequence to use another yin pose as a counter pose instead of using a resting pose.
+• Sometimes, in a Yin Yoga sequence, it may be more beneficial to use another Yin pose as a counterpose rather than a resting pose.

 Four Yin Yoga sequences for self-practice or teaching